dsc-courses/dsc80-2026-wi/proj04/index.md

 The dataset description pages linked above each have three sections:
 - **Getting the Data**: Describes how to access the data and, in some cases, what various features mean.
 (In general, you're going to have to understand what your data means on your own!)
 - **Example Questions and Prediction Problems**: Example questions to explore in Part 1: Steps 1-4, and example prediction problems to build models for in Part 1: Steps 5-8.
-Use these as inspiration, but feel free to come up with your own questions and prediction problems!
+Use these as inspiration, but come up with your own questions and prediction problems!
 - **Special Considerations**: Things to be aware of when working with the given dataset, e.g. some additional requirements.

 When selecting which dataset you are going to use for your project, try choosing the one whose topic appeals to you the most as that will make finishing the project a lot more enjoyable.

-To help contextualize the kinds of analysis you can do in this project, it might help to look at these examples from Spring 2023.
+To help contextualize the kinds of analysis you can do in this project, it might help to look at these examples from past students.
 These examples offer insights into crafting effective research questions, but bear in mind that they have their unique strengths and weaknesses.
 Treat them as a foundation for inspiration, but **don't** just repeat or copy their work – be original!

 1. [League of Legends First Blood Statistical Analysis](https://krystalqjx.github.io/LOL-analysis/): This project excelled in clarifying their research aims, making the study understandable to a broader audience.
 In your own project, ensure that you provide a lucid and detailed explanation of your research focus.
 2. [Analyzing Power Outages](https://nghosh24.github.io/power-outages/): This project presents a noval way to do the data visualization.
 In your project, please think about what is the best way to present your data.